Billy Tauzin: Political career

-In 1987, Tauzin ran for governor of Louisiana but lost to a colleague in the U.S. House, Buddy Roemer, as the incumbent, Edwin Edwards, with a weakened second-place showing, withdrew from a runoff election.
-Others in the race were Republican U.S. Representative Bob Livingston of the New Orleans suburbs and two other Democrats, former U.S. Representative Speedy Long, and Louisiana Secretary of State James H. "Jim" Brown.
+In 1987, Tauzin ran for governor of Louisiana but lost to colleague Buddy Roemer, also a Congressman.
+The incumbent, Edwin Edwards, had a weakened second-place showing and withdrew from a runoff election.
+Others in the race were Republican U.S. Representative Bob Livingston of the New Orleans suburbs and two other Democrats: former U.S. Representative Speedy Long and Louisiana Secretary of State James H. "Jim" Brown.

-However, on August 8, 1995, Tauzin himself became a Republican and claimed that conservatives were no longer welcome in the Democratic Party.
-He soon became a deputy majority whip and so was the first representative to have been part of the leadership of both parties in the House.
+Finally on August 8, 1995, Tauzin himself became a Republican, claiming that conservatives were no longer welcome in the Democratic Party.
+He soon became a deputy majority whip.
+He was the first representative to have been part of the leadership of each party in the House.
 Regardless of party, Tauzin remained popular at home.
-After 1980, he was re-elected twelve more times without major-party opposition, the first nine of which completely unopposed.
+After 1980, he was re-elected twelve more times without major-party opposition; the first nine times he was completely unopposed.

 Tauzin served as chairman of the Energy and Commerce Committee from 2001 to February 4, 2004, when he announced that he would not run for a 13th full term.
-Tauzin, who has five children by his first marriage, backed his son, Billy Tauzin III, as his replacement and even went so far as to appear in ads that were criticized as blurring the lines on which man was actually running for Congress.
+He has five children from his first marriage and backed his son, Billy Tauzin III, as his replacement.
+He appeared in ads that were criticized for blurring the lines on which man was actually running for Congress.
 In spite of his father's support, the younger Tauzin was defeated by 569 votes by a Democrat, Charlie Melancon.

-During his tenure, he left his mark on issues ranging from natural gas, airline, trucking, and electricity deregulation to the Clean Air Act, Superfund and the Telecommunications Act of 1996.
-In addition, he was an original author of the Private Securities Litigation Reform Act and the Cable Act, which went on to become law despite a Presidential veto.
+During his tenure, Wilbert Joseph Tauzin II left his mark on issues ranging from natural gas, airline, trucking, and electricity deregulation to the Clean Air Act, Superfund, and the Telecommunications Act of 1996.
+In addition, he was an original author of the Private Securities Litigation Reform Act and the Cable Act, both of which became law despite a Presidential veto.